oracle-samples/oci-data-science-ai-samples/labs/custom_kv_labs/lab-05-postman.md

 ![](./images/request4.png)

 * The output JSON file can be found in the "outputLocation" specified by the user.
-* Navigate to the bucket mentioned in the ouputLocation and click on Objects under Resources section.
+* Navigate to the bucket mentioned in the ouputLocation and click on Objects under the Resources section.
 * You will find the output file similar to the one shown below in the following path: "prefix/{Processorjob_ID}/_/results/defaultObject.json".
   (Note: Processorjob_ID can be found denoted as "id" in the response obtained in the previous step)

 ![](./images/request5.png)

-* Sample Output JSON file: [defaultObject.json](./defaultObject.json)
+* Sample Output JSON file: [defaultObject.json](./defaultObject.json).

 ## **Summary**